 |Car insurance company||Pennsylvania average annual premium for full coverage before an accident||Pennsylvania average annual premium for full coverage after an accident||% difference|

 Not all carriers treat accidents equally.
 Pennsylvania drivers who tend to get into accidents should shop around to learn about each company’s policies regarding premium increases.
+When shopping around, it may also be helpful to note which companies offer options like accident forgiveness.

 Rates after a DUI